MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 ### Create an Azure Virtual Desktop
 In this step, create a virtual desktop and host it with Bastion.
-1. In the Azure portal, search for and select **Azure Virtual desktop**.
+1. In the Azure portal, search for and select **Azure Virtual Desktop**.
 1. On the **Azure Virtual Desktop** page, select **Create a host pool**.
 1. Complete the **Basics** tab with the following:
     * The **Host pool name**.
 For this example, **VirtualDesktops**.